Traces of Place: Mapping the memories of north-west Preston: Expanded City Network event

 Last year, Olivia explored the histories and current identities of places and communities within Preston as part of her research for Traces of Place.
 This involved engaging people in conversation about their places through the making of large-scale reportage drawings, which combined heritage and current information to explore the traces of tradition and historical context that are able to ‘make it through’ new developments.
 These drawings will be exhibited in the Final Whistle Cafe between 26 June and 10 July.

-The Connected City Network is a series of conversation events taking place between July and September 2017, as part of the Connected City programme of artworks.
+The Expanded City Network is a series of conversation events taking place between July and September 2017, as part of the Expanded City programme of artworks.
 These events provide an opportunity to engage with the artists and contributors to the programme, to find out more about the context of the work and share in the conversation that each artist’s work encourages.

 Join the conversation: On Tuesday 4 July at the Final Whistle Cafe, 6–8.00pm, we’ll be talking about what makes us feel at home in a new place.
 What helps us to put down roots and feel connected to the environment?
 What can established residents pass on to newer residents about community and place itself and how can this gift of information be shared?
 All are welcome to join us, to listen or to participate and refreshments will be provided.
 Book your free place now.

 Final Whistle Cafe, UCLan Sports Arena Tom Benson Way Preston PR2 1SG